Compact Data Structures for Network Telemetry: Distributed Telemetry

 In Section~\ref{sec:heavyhitters}, we saw data structures for identifying heavy hitters in a single device.
 Yet, network problems often spread throughout the network.
 For example, often in DDoS attacks, the attack traffic may not be heavy at a single point, but the sum of the traffic is substantial and constitutes a \emph{network-wide heavy hitter}.
 In order to detect the attack in this scenario, measurements performed in various locations in the network need to be aggregated.
 The aggregation of measurements performed across the network provides the abstraction that the network is a single measurement entity, also known as the \emph{one-big-switch} network abstraction.

 One of the key challenges in network-wide monitoring is task placement, that is where in the network should measurements be performed.
 Systems such as vCRIB~\cite{vcrib} provide a solution for source partitioning in host-based network measurements in data centers, that is both resource-aware and traffic-aware.
-With the rise of network functions and the wide range of programmable devices, the options are vast and there is much opportunity for optimizing task placement in the network~\cite{networkTaskPlacementCCR20, HeteroSketch}, as well as more advanced coordination between the measurement points~\cite{Mozart}.
+With the rise of network functions and the wide range of programmable devices, the options are vast and there is much opportunity for optimizing task placement in the network~\cite{networkTaskPlacementCCR20, HeteroSketch,chen2024eagle}, as well as more advanced coordination between the measurement points~\cite{Mozart}. \red{In addition to placing tasks among switches or hosts, some systems coordinate a network-wide deployment among hosts, switches, and controllers~\cite{omniwindow,huang2020omnimon}.}

-Another challenge is to determine the rate at which aggregation is performed.
-Most existing network-wide telemetry solutions perform measurements (or collect samples) in various locations, which are then reported back to a controller for aggregation~\cite{elasticsketch}.
+Another challenge is to determine the rate at which the aggregation is performed.
+Most existing network-wide telemetry solutions perform measurements (or collect samples) in various locations, which are then reported back to a controller for aggregation~\cite{elasticsketch,univmon}.
 The reporting rate therefore has a significant impact on the accuracy of the aggregated measurements and while higher reporting rates will usually lead to higher accuracy, they may also incur high communication overhead.
 Many solutions use a fixed reporting rate~\cite{aroma, Harrison_network_wide_hh, networkWideHHIncrementalDeployment}.
-An alternate approach seeks to perform continuous monitoring~\cite{ContinuousDistMonitoring}, using probabilistic reporting~\cite{carpe}.
+An alternate approach seeks to perform continuous monitoring~\cite{ContinuousDistMonitoring,zhang2024octosketch}, using probabilistic reporting~\cite{carpe}.